Getting Started with xPack Windows Build Tools

 Overview

 To be reproducible, an operation must remain stable over time and across different environments.
-In other words, if builds are repeated after some time, possibly on a different machine or platform, the resulting behaviour must be functionally equivalent.
+In other words, if the same operation is repeated after some time, possibly on a different machine or platform, the resulting behaviour must be functionally equivalent.

 Windows Build Tools is a Windows specific package, customised for the requirements of the Eclipse CDT managed build projects.
 It includes a recent version of GNU make and a recent version of BusyBox, which provides a convenient implementation for sh